aptos-labs/aptos-core/aptos-move/framework/aptos-framework/doc/aggregator_v2.md

 ## Function `read_snapshot`

-Returns a value stored in this snapshot.
-Note: This operation is resource-intensive, and reduces parallelism.
-(Especially if called in a transaction that also modifies the aggregator, or has other read/write conflicts)
+Returns a value stored in this snapshot.<br/> Note: This operation is resource&#45;intensive, and reduces parallelism.<br/> (Especially if called in a transaction that also modifies the aggregator,<br/> or has other read/write conflicts)

 <pre><code>public fun read_snapshot&lt;IntElement&gt;(snapshot: &amp;aggregator_v2::AggregatorSnapshot&lt;IntElement&gt;): IntElement<br/></code></pre>